Teenage Diver Finds Tons Of Golf Balls Rotting Off California

 There were thousands of them.
 "It felt like a shot to the heart," she says.

 She was offended.
-So right then, she decided she'd haul them up.
-Thus began a Sisyphean task that went on for months: she and her father would haul hundreds of pounds of them up, and then of course more golfers would hit more into the ocean.
+Right then, she decided to haul them up.
+Thus began a Sisyphean task that went on for months: She and her father would haul hundreds of pounds of them up, and then of course more golfers would hit more into the ocean.

 She took what she and her father collected back home.
 "I had all of these golf balls in the garage," she says.
-"And they stank.
+"And they stank."

-Then she heard about a scientist who studied plastic waste in the ocean.
-His name was Matt Savoca, from Stanford University.
-She emailed him and he came to look at her collection.
+Then she heard about a Stanford University scientist, Matt Savoca, who studied plastic waste in the ocean.
+She emailed him, and he came to look at her collection.

 "Fifty thousand golf balls, just sitting in the garage," she says.